BradleyCulley/bradleyculley.github.io/_posts/2025-broken-07-26-afraid-of-the-light.md

 </p>

 <p>
-Have you noticed how much, even at a physical level, an American prison looks like more-secure version of an American public high school?
+Have you ever noticed how, even at a physical level, an American prison looks a lot like a more-secure version of an American public high school?
-The dull, smooth, slate-grey concrete, the red, green, and blue pastel walls, the utilitarian windows, the red brick exteriors.
+The dull, smooth, slate-grey concrete, the red, green, or blue pastel walls, the utilitarian windows, the red brick exteriors.
 ***TODO: add a picture of a prison, then below it a picture of a school**
 </p>

 <p>
 The standard rejoinder here is that schools must have some level of oppressive disciplinary control, in order to shape students into well-functioning adults.
-Do they though?
+Must they though?
 And who determines the appropriate level of abuse?
 </p>